gyurebalint/Notes/Server/Foreign words.md

 To help deliver a high-bandwidth, low-latency user experience, the NVMe protocol accesses flash storage via a PCI Express (PCIe) bus, which supports tens of thousands of parallel command queues and thus is much faster than hard disks and traditional all-flash architectures, which are limited to a single command queue.
 The NVMe specification takes advantage of nonvolatile memory in all kinds of computing environments.
 And it’s future-proof, extendable to work with not-yet-invented persistent memory technologies.

+permanence: the state or quality of lasting or remaining unchanged indefinitely.